On the Expressiveness of B\"uchi Arithmetic: Existential B uchi arithmetic defines regular languages of polynomial growth

 \section{Existential B\"uchi arithmetic defines regular languages of polynomial growth}

 For a language $L\subseteq \Sigma^*$, Szilard et al.~\cite{SYZS92} say that $L$ has \emph{polynomial growth} if $d_L(n)=O(n^c)$ for some constant $c \ge 0$ and all $n\in \N$.
-Denote by the numerical encoding of all regular languages of polynomial growth in base $p$.
 One of the main results of~\cite{SYZS92} is that a regular language $L$ has polynomial growth if and only if $L$ can be represented as a finite union of regular expressions of the form

+Denote by the numerical encoding of all regular languages of polynomial growth in base $p$.
 We show in this section that existential B\"uchi arithmetic defines any regular language of the form in~\cref{eqn:poly-growth-re}.
-This immediately gives the following theorem. \begin{theorem} For any base $p$, $\mathbf{PREG}_p \subseteq \Sigma_1$-$\mathbf{BA}_p$. \end{theorem} We first require a couple of abbreviations.
+This immediately gives the following theorem. \begin{theorem} For any base $p\ge 2$, $\mathbf{PREG}_p \subseteq \Sigma_1$-$\mathbf{BA}_p$. \end{theorem} We first require a couple of abbreviations.
 Define

 which expresses that $y$ is the smallest power of $p$ strictly greater than $x$.

 Let $\ell > 0$, Lohrey and Zetzsche introduce in~\cite{LZ20} the predicate $S_\ell(x,y)$ which holds whenever

 They show that $S_\ell(x,y)$ is definable in existential B\"uchi arithmetic.
 Since $y = p^{\ell \cdot i} \cdot x$ if and only if $y \equiv x \bmod (p^\ell-1)$, one can obtain $S_\ell$ as